android/user-interface-samples/People/README.md

 ### Shortcuts

 **Q: What if I have already reached the shortcut [max](https://developer.android.com/reference/android/content/pm/ShortcutManager#getMaxShortcutCountPerActivity()) limit?**\
-A: It’s recommended to use [ShortcutManager#pushDynamicShortcut()](https://developer.android.com/reference/android/content/pm/ShortcutManager#pushDynamicShortcut(android.content.pm.ShortcutInfo)) to publish the shortcut before sending notification.
-ShortcutManager#pushDynamicShortcut(), as it works around the max shortcut limit; the lowest ranked shortcut will be deleted to publish this shortcut automatically.
+A: It’s recommended to use [ShortcutManager#pushDynamicShortcut()](https://developer.android.com/reference/android/content/pm/ShortcutManager#pushDynamicShortcut(android.content.pm.ShortcutInfo)) to publish the shortcut before sending notification, as it works around the max shortcut limit; the lowest ranked shortcut will be deleted to publish this shortcut automatically.
 See this doc for details.

 **Q: Are there any plans to increase the max count of shortcuts?**\
 A: Currently no, due to memory cost of storing shortcuts (especially icon bitmap)